Merrybellies Belly Dance Instructor

 A Passion for the Art of Oriental Dance

 Jillanna enjoys belly dance as a teacher, choreographer, troupe director, event organizer, performer, and art historian.
 Her studies have focused on Lebanese Belly Dance; Egyptian Raqs Sharqi and Raqs Baladi; and Turkish Oriental.
 Styles she has studied (and continues to study) include Saudi Arabian, Tunisian, Moroccan, Persian... and more!
-As a professional artist, she creates visual and verbal art as well, and specializes in henna body art (mendhi).
+As a professional artist, she creates visual and verbal art as well, and specializes in henna body art (mehndhi).

 She earned her masters degree in art history at University of Massachusetts-Amherst, specializing in Modern Art.
 She also researched and studied African and Islamic Art.
 The graduate school awarded her a fellowship to further her work in African art.
 She earned her BA in Fine Arts at Amherst College, graduating summa cum laude.
 Her painting thesis ("Visceral Reality and Machine Dreams") received highest honors.

 Jillanna's performance, visual, and verbal arts career spans nearly two decades, with numerous exhibitions, teaching opportunities, and events providing outlets for her vision and creativity.
-For a listing of past events and exhibitions, please review her résumé

 Jillanna currently teaches belly dance at locations in Northwest Georgia, Southeast TN, and the Chattanooga area.
-She began teaching belly dance in 2001, and now teaches several classes every week (beginner through advanced level).
+She began teaching belly dance in 2002, and now teaches several classes every week (beginner through advanced level).
 She is passionate about her classes, creating choreography, organizing events, and directing her troupes.
 She is devoted to the women & girls in her classes and to the art of belly dance.

 Photo by D. Parker Photography